-Note: The UserVoice extension is only available on Advanced plans and above, and requires the mcrypt PHP extension to be installed.
-If you are not sure if your server has mcrypt enstalled, please check with your hosting provider.
+Note: The UserVoice extension is only available on Pro Plans and above, and requires the mcrypt PHP extension to be installed.
+If you are not sure if your server has mcrypt installed, please check with your hosting provider.

 Follow the steps below to use the UserVoice extension:

 - In the MemberMouse menu, click on General Settings.

 - Next, click on the Extensions tab and from the following page, click on the UserVoice logo.

 - Check the box to enable the UserVoice extension.

 - Enter in your UserVoice subdomain.
 For example, if you access your UserVoice site by going to

 http://mysite.uservoice.comthen you would enter